-The only real way to be successful selling video games in this way would be if you could be an affiliate for Steam or some of the smaller platforms.
-But, most of them don’t offer affiliate programs and are unlikely to in the future.
-There are a few though!
+The only real way to be successful selling video games in this way would be if you could be an affiliate for Steam (they currently don't offer an affiliate program) or some of the smaller platforms.
+Many of them don’t offer affiliate programs, but there are a few!
 I did some initial research to help you guys out.

 Note About Amazon: Amazon is one of the most trusted online shopping portals in the world, so you can definitely leverage the Amazon affiliate program to make money selling digital downloads as well as physical products like gaming gear and fan gear!